backand/stripe-example/README.md

 ## Code Review
-These are the places you would need to copy to your app in order for Stripe to work with Backand
+Review the following code and copy it to your app in order for Stripe to work with Backand

 #### Update publish key

-Open **client/src/app/app.js** file and update your publish Stripe key.
-You can copy it from this URL: https://dashboard.stripe.com/account/apikeys
+In **client/src/app/app.js** file update your publish Stripe key.
+You can copy it from this URL: https://dashboard.stripe.com/account/apikeys or you can use Backand test account.
-You can use Backand test account, The resulting code will look like the following:
+The resulting code will look like the following:

 ```javascript
     .config(function (stripeProvider) {
       //Enter your Stripe publish key or use Backand test account
       stripeProvider.setPublishableKey('pk_test_pRcGwomWSz2kP8GI0SxLH6ay');